Cristy210/AI_RA/README.md

 This project demonstrates how to build a modern RAG pipeline that runs entirely on Apple Silicon.
 Research papers are downloaded, indexed into a vector database, semantically retrieved based on a user's question, and passed to a locally hosted Large Language Model to generate evidence-based responses.

-Although the example dataset included in this repository focuses on **Sparse Subspace Clustering**, the architecture is intentionally modular and can be adapted to virtually any research domain by replacing the indexed documents.

 ## Features
 - 📚 Download research papers directly from arXiv
 - 📄 Parse and extract text from PDF documents